 The responsibility for child safeguarding falls on everybody who is employed at the school.
 All adults who work at Stratford-sub-Castle Primary School are expected to support the school's Child Protection Policy, with overall responsibility falling upon the Headteacher.
 All staff members, including volunteers, have a statutory obligation to report to the Designated Safeguarding Lead (DSL) if there is suspicion of abuse/neglect of a pupil or if a pupil discloses abuse or allegations of abuse.

-We follow the child protection procedures set out by the Wiltshire Safeguarding Children Board and will have regard to statutory guidance issued by the Department for Education Keeping Children Safe in Education, 2019 (KCSiE).
+We follow the child protection procedures set out by the Wiltshire Safeguarding Vulnerable People Partnership (WSVPP) and have regard to statutory guidance issued by the Department for Education Keeping Children Safe in Education, 2020 (KCSiE).